NAIDEA/NAIDEA_Public/README.md

 ## Accessing NAIDEA

-Open NAIDEA.exe and follow installation guidelines (currently only available for windows systems)
+Open NAIDEA.exe and follow installation guidelines (currently only available for windows systems).
+The NAIDEA.exe file will be uploaded soon once final upgrades have been implemented.

 ## Usage Steps